mahandas/mahandas/README.md

 * 👯 I’m looking to collaborate on any interesting project ideas
 * 💬 Ask me about work/studies/health
 * 📫 How to reach me: mahandas17@gmail.com
+* ⚡ Fun fact: I am more active on corporate git account.
+So this one wont look very green :/

 <!--